DAY 1: Sydney to The Dig Tree to Birdsville

 The tour costs are based on general transport, entry, and accommodation costs.
 Travelrite reserves the right to alter the costs if any of these factors change, giving any passenger that has booked the right to withdraw with full refund of monies paid or modify arrangements.
 No alterations to price will be made within 60 days of departure.

 DEPOSIT AND PAYMENT:

-A deposit of $995.00 per twin share passenger and $1850 per single passenger for is required at the time of booking.
+A deposit of $1950 per twin-share passenger and $2150 per single passenger for is required at the time of booking.
 Full payment will be required 60 days before departure for the Tour.
-Cancellation over 60 days before tour departs will allow a refund of the deposit.
-Cancellation under 60 days before tour departs will result in a loss of all monies paid.
+Cancellation over 60 days before tour departs will result in a loss of the deposit.
+Cancellation 60 days or less before tour departs will result in a loss of all monies paid.
 Payment may be made by cheque or cash a 1.5% administration fee will be charged on payments made by credit cards.

 The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals, airfare or other services not utilised after the tour has commenced.

 All passengers will require a valid passport.
 If you are not an Australian passport holder check with Travelrite International for visa requirements.

 Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.